marc-mabe/php-timelib/README.md

 ### Period

-A relative time including dates that needs to handle time zone on applying.
+A relative period of date units to be handled by calendars and evtl. time zone on applying.

 ### Interval